-Mod Podge Matte, 8 oz. (stash)

 Next I grabbed my sheet of scrapbook paper and circle cutter.
 If you don't have a circle cutter, never fear!
 Simply turn the plate over and trace onto the paper - then cut a round shape inside the circle.
 My complete circle was about 8" wide, so I had approximately 2" of plate showing around the entire edge.

 After I cut the circle I trimmed it with scalloped scissors.
 Again, you don't have to do this.
 Alternatives are to freehand a pattern or to use punches on the edge.
 You can also print something off of the internet to use as a template.
-How you fashion your circle is up to you!
+How you fashion your circle is up to you!To adhere the stand to the plate, apply E-6000 (or a similar adhesive) around the edge of your stand.
+Press down onto the plate and allow to dry for as long as your adhesive instructions tell you to.

 You'll notice that on the finished version, I also applied some rhinestones around the base of the stand.
 Mine were self-adhesive so no glue was required!
 Yay - my project is finished, and I'm so happy with it.
 I can't wait to entertain!